 The ability to taste bitter substances is controlled by a gene, TAS2R38.
 Some individuals are able to taste bitter substances, while others have a different version of the gene that does not allow them to taste bitter foods.
 Possession of two copies of the positive tasting allele gives the individual greater perception of bitter tastes than the heterozygous state in which individuals have one tasting allele and one non-tasting allele.
 Two copies of a non-tasting allele leads to inability to taste bitter substances.

-When scientists sequenced the DNA of a Neanderthal from El Sidrón, Spain, was sequenced for the TAS23R38 gene, they found that this individual was heterozygous and thus was able to perceive bitter taste - although not as strongly as a homozygous individual with two copies of the tasting allele would be able to (Lalueza-Fox et al. 2009).
+When scientists sequenced the DNA of a Neanderthal from El Sidrón, Spain for the TAS23R38 gene, they found that this individual was heterozygous and thus was able to perceive bitter taste - although not as strongly as a homozygous individual with two copies of the tasting allele would be able to (Lalueza-Fox et al. 2009).
 Both of these haplotypes are still present in modern people, and since the Neanderthal sequenced was heterozygous, the two alleles (tasting and non-tasting) were probably both present in the common ancestor of Neanderthals and modern humans.
 Though chimpanzees also vary in their ability to taste bitterness, their abilities are controlled by different alleles than those found in humans, indicating that non-tasting alleles evolved separately in the hominin lineage.

 Microcephalin and Archaic Hominins